giamir/giamir.github.io/_posts/2016-04-22-js-leave-the-classes-to-those-other-languages.md

 > _Who have never used pseudoclasses in JavaScript?_

-It's too hard for a "traditional OO developer" do not use classes.
+It's too hard for a "traditional OO developer" to not use classes.
 They are his way to describe objects.<br>

 The first time I bumped into JS I was the "traditional developer" and the first question I asked to myself was how can I work with classes in JS?<br>
 __JS does not have classes__ but I realised pretty soon there are plenty of solutions to fake classes.<br>